Wuzhun Shifan

-Wuzhun Shifan (無準師範; Wade-Giles: Wu Chun Shih Fan; 1178–1249)was a Chinese calligrapher, diddler, and Zen Buddhist monk who lived during the late Song Dynasty (960-1279).
+Wuzhun Shifan (無準師範; Wade-Giles: Wu Chun Shih Fan; 1178–1249) was a Chinese calligrapher, and Chan (Zen) Buddhist monk who lived during the late Song Dynasty (960–1279).

 Life

 Wuzhun Shifan was born in Zitong, Sichuan province, China.
 He eventually became a Buddhist abbot at the Temple of Mount Jingshan.
 He was once summoned by Emperor Lizong of Song (理宗; r.
-1224-1264) in 1233 in order to share with him the doctrine of Chán (Zen) Buddhism, discussing Dharma with the emperor.
+1224–1264) in 1233 in order to share with him the doctrine of Chan (Zen) Buddhism, discussing Dharma with the emperor.
 For this Wuzhun was given the title Fojian Yuanzhao Chanshi (Mirror of the Buddha, Zen Teacher) as well as a gold-embroidered kaśaya that he wears in his portrait painting of 1238.